- NPA Cyber Security (including Data Security, Digital Forensics and Ethical Hacking)

 NC Computing (with Cyber Security)

-With ever-increasing demand for vitally important digital skills in all areas of industry, this course is a hugely important step in achieving a highly valued qualification in computing.
+With an ever-increasing demand for digital skills in all areas of industry, this course is a hugely important step in achieving a highly valued qualification in computing.

-This course will prepare students for progression onto a range of HN programmes in computing, which in turn can lead to articulation to university.
+On successful completion of the course, students may progress onto a range of HN programmes, which in turn can lead to articulation to university.

-- Five National 5 awards (or equivalent) including Maths and English and preferably Computer Science, all to be at grade C or above
+• Five National 5 awards (or equivalent) including Maths (or Applications of Maths) and English and preferably Computer Science, all to be at grade C or above

 Additional requirements: